AbstractSDK/abstract.js/packages/abstractjs/docs/classes/AbstractQueryClient.md

 but does not support write operations (transactions).

-It provides access to various sub-clients that interact with specific parts of the blockchain, like the Abstract Name Service, Version Control, and Account Factory.
+It provides access to various sub-clients that interact with specific parts of the blockchain, like the Abstract Name Service, Registry, and Account Factory.

 To perform write operations, use the [AbstractClient](AbstractClient.md) class.